The Science Case for Building a Band 1 Receiver Suite for ALMA: Level One Science Cases for Band 1

 The key stumbling block to the interpretation of $\beta$ occurs when the disk is not resolved spatially.
 The amount of flux detected at a given wavelength is a function of both $\beta$ and the size of the disk (Testi et al.\ 2001).
 Resolving the ambiguity therefore is truly a matter of resolution, and sufficient resolution is only offered at these wavelengths by interferometers.

-Among the three high level science goals of ALMA is the ability to detect and image gas kinematics in protoplanetary disks undergoing planetary formation at 150 pc.
+Among the three high level science goals of ALMA is the ability to detect and image gas kinematics in protoplanetary disks undergoing planetary formation at 150~pc.
 At ALMA's observing wavelengths, its capability for imaging the continuum dust emission in these disks is also second-to-none.
-The re-baselined ALMA, however, will only reach a wavelength of 3.6 mm.
-Given that dust particles emit very inefficiently at wavelengths longer than their sizes, {\it the re-baselined ALMA design will not be sensitive to particles larger than $\sim 3$ mm.
-This negates ALMA's potential ability to follow the dust grain growth from mm-sized to cm-sized pebbles in protoplanetary disks.}
+At present, however, ALMA will only reach a longest wavelength of 3.6 mm.
+Given that dust particles emit very inefficiently at wavelengths longer than their sizes, {\it the present ALMA design will not be sensitive to particles larger than $\sim 3$ mm.
+This situation negates ALMA's potential ability to follow the dust grain growth from mm-sized to cm-sized pebbles in protoplanetary disks.}

-Figure~\ref{fig:disk1} shows the SEDs for three different circumstellar disk models, computed using the full dust radiative transfer MCFOST code (Pinte et al.\ 2006; Pinte et al.\ 2009 ).
+Figure~\ref{fig:disk1} shows the SEDs for three different circumstellar disk models, computed using the full dust radiative transfer MCFOST code (Pinte et al.\ 2006; Pinte et al.\ 2009).
 The model parameters are representative of protoplanetary disks (although there is substantial object-to-object variation).
 The circumstellar disk is passively heated by a 4000 K, 2 L$_{\odot}$ central star and the system is located 160 pc away.
 The dust component of the disk is assumed to be fully mixed with the gas and the latter is assumed to be in vertical hydrostatic equilibrium.
 The disk extends radially from 1 AU to 100 AU.
 The total dust mass in the model is $10^{-3}$ M$_\odot$ (the gas component is irrelevant for continuum emission calculations, so its mass is not set in the model, though a typical 100:1 gas:dust ratio is generally assumed).
-The dust population is described by a single power law size distribution $N(a)\propto a^{-3.5}$ with a minimum grain size of 0.03 $\mu$m and extending to 10 $\mu$m, 1 mm or 1 cm depending on the model.
+The dust population is described by a single power-law size distribution $N(a)\propto a^{-3.5}$ with a minimum grain size of 0.03 $\mu$m and extending to 10 $\mu$m, 1 mm or 1 cm depending on the model.
 The dust composition is taken to be the ``astronomical silicates" from Draine (2003).